Financial-Times/dotcom-page-kit/packages/dotcom-ui-layout/README.md

 # @financial-times/dotcom-ui-layout

-This package provides an abstraction over the header and footer navigation UI components for FT.com.
+This package composes the basic page layout, including selection of the header and footer variants, and insertion of elements that prepend/append them.

 ## Getting started